Trunk it – it’s Marula beer!

 • Don’t save on sugar and yeast for the beer – sweet tastes better in the long run than sour

 • When Marula beer is ready, a good braai with friends will make a memorable evening.
-Hopefully with not too much of a headache afterwards.
+Hopefully, with not too much of a headache afterward.

 We appreciate your opinion